-FY 2024 Budget Development Communication: Right-sizing of the FY 2024 budget creates a need for internal and external messaging.
-The educational campaigns, through Inside GNV (for City staff) and GNV News (for community subscribers), will explain budget choices and the effects of changes in spending.
+FY 2024 Budget Development Communication: Rightsizing of the FY 2024 budget creates a need for internal and external messaging.
+The educational campaigns, through Inside GNV (for City employees) and GNV News (for community subscribers), will explain budget choices and the effects of changes in spending.